MRixardo77/maizerunner-_ric/README.md

 Hi!
 Welcome to Maize-Runner...
-A student led trading algorith focusing on corn futures (ZC=F) on the chicago board of trade.
+A student led trading algorithm focusing on corn futures on the chicago board of trade.

-We hope to provide an excellent and accurate resource for prediciting ZC=F movement over a 1-2 year period.
+We hope to provide an excellent and accurate resource for prediciting movement over a 1-2 year period.

 Please reach out to _ with any inquieres: ricardo.@northeastern.edu,